Grow Your Own Ginseng, Save the Trees!

 Ginseng can be planted in any hardwood forest or backyard that provides mostly shade.
 Plant seeds or roots in the fall from Sept.
 1st through February and it will sprout up in the spring.
 It can grow in any soil except southern Florida.
 If you live in the USA or Canada and you're not sure if you can grow it, you can look at the zone map.
 For American Ginseng, zones 3 through 7 is fine.
 Zones 2 and 8 are border line.
 Ginseng will not grow in an open field like corn or soy beans.
 It needs about 70%-80% shade and rotten leaves makes the perfect place.

 Seeds can be planted individually throughout the woods, which is nature's way.
-The closer it grows in its natural environment, the more it has the characteristics of wild ginseng.
+The closer it grows in its natural environment, the more characteristics of wild ginseng it will have.
 When planted under lath sheds or other artificial shade, the roots are heavier in weight, are shaped differently, and they grow faster.
 The Chinese do not value the artificial shade grown roots as highly as the natural grown wild ginseng, but the roots being usually twice as heavy means that you get twice as many pounds and it sells for about 1/4 or less of the price per pound of the wild.
 The plant is the same in either case, but the difference in value comes in how it is grown.

 Another method being used more extensively within the last few years is to find a well shaded place in the woods and rake all the leaves to the side and broadcast the seed lightly, then rake it in a little and cover it with mulch or use the leaves that you raked to the side, but don't use OAK leaves because they are too big and tough for the new plants to come up through.
 This method is much less time consuming than planting in rows.
 When planting in larger amounts, it is best to grub out the brush where you are going to plant.